Introduction to Bangor, Pennsylvania

 Things To Do In Bangor

-The "Antoine Dutot Museum and Gallery", which was built in late 18th century, exhibits artifacts related to local history and art.
-The "Quiet Valley Living Historical Farm" is a non-profit educational initiative whcih preserves Pennsylvania’s agricultural heritage.
+The "Antoine Dutot Museum and Gallery," which was built in late 18th century, exhibits artifacts related to local history and art.
+The "Quiet Valley Living Historical Farm" is a non-profit educational initiative which preserves Pennsylvania’s agricultural heritage.
 Other nearby places of interest include Stroud Mansion, Big Pocono State Park, and Bushkill Park.

 Lehigh Valley International is the nearest major airport.